-- 6. False tails / tail extensions are permitted only with the prior permission of the HKEF Committee.
-Requests for such permission should be directed to the HKEF accompanied by photographs and a veterinary certificate.
+- 6. False tails / tail extensions are permitted only with the prior permission of the Board of Directors.
+Requests for such permission should be directed to the EFHKC accompanied by photographs and a veterinary certificate.
 False tails may not contain any metal parts, except for hooks and eyelets. - 7.
 Protective fly hoods are permitted.
 However, these will be systematically checked by Stewards at the end of the test to ensure that nothing prohibited has been added to or is covered by the fly hoods.
-The fly hoods should be discreet and should not be attached to the noseband or covering the horse's eyes. - Anti-fly impregnated browbands and fly repellent discs are permitted while warming-up and during a test.
-Ear plugs on horses are allowed at prize-giving ceremonies only. - 8.
+The fly hoods should be discreet and should not be attached to the noseband or covering the Horse's eyes. - Anti-fly impregnated browbands and fly repellent discs are permitted while warming-up and during a test.
+Ear plugs on Horses are allowed at prize-giving ceremonies only. - 8.
 Checking of Saddlery.
-A Steward must be appointed to check the saddlery and equipment of each horse and athlete immediately after it leaves the arena.
+A Steward must be appointed to check the saddlery and equipment of each Horse and Athlete immediately after it leaves the arena.
 Any discrepancy will be reported to the Judge at C and result in immediate elimination if confirmed.
-The checking of the bridle must be done with the greatest caution as some horses are very touchy and sensitive about their mouths.
-The Steward must use disposable surgical/protective gloves when checking the bridle (one pair of gloves per horse). - 9.
+The checking of the bridle must be done with the greatest caution as some Horses are very touchy and sensitive about their mouths.
+The Steward must use disposable surgical/protective gloves when checking the bridle (one pair of gloves per Horse). - 9.
 Warming-up and training arenas.
 Paragraphs 1-4 above are valid also for warming-up areas.
-However, boots and bandages are allowed. - Single direct side reins or double sliding side reins (triangle/dreiek zugel) are permitted when lunging.
+However, boots and bandages are allowed.

+Single direct side reins or double sliding side reins (triangle/dreiek zugel) are permitted when lunging.
 No other gadgets such as "lungie-bungies" may be used.
 Lunging is allowed with one lunge line only.
-Whilst lunging, the athlete may be mounted and may hold the reins.
+Whilst lunging, the Athlete may be mounted and may hold the reins.

-Office: HKJC Shatin Racecourse, 8/F Central Complex, Shatin, New Territories, Hong Kong Tel: (852) 2966 5078 Fax: (852) 2966 5082 Website: www.hkef.org Email: info@hkef.org
+Office: HKJC Shatin Race Course, 8/F Central Complex, Shatin, New Territories, Hong Kong 地址: 香港沙田馬場綜合大樓八樓

+Tel 電話: (852) 2966 5078 Fax 傳真: (852) 2966 5082 Website 網址: www.hkef.org Email 電郵: info@hkef.org